 The next few years consisted of paying for college and saving everything we could.
 It still wasn’t much, but we had a different attitude about our spending.
 When the youngest was finished college, we were able to ramp up our savings.
 Stephen’s salary and bonuses gave us a HUGE shovel to use for retirement savings.
 It felt so good!
 And, we had 3 adult children with 4 degrees between them and Not One of them had any college debt.
 Funny thing about making better decisions.
 God can bless them.
 It was like He was waiting for us to grow up, act like adults and then He truly poured blessings on us.

 Finding Choose FI

 After we got to a place of stability, we thought our lives could somewhat go back on autopilot.
 Not only that, but we could loosen the purse strings a bit and enjoy some of the income we had.
 At that point, we assumed retirement would come at a “normal” retirement age of 66 or 67.
 In May of 2017, our oldest son introduced us to the ChooseFI podcast.
-(We had not entered the podcast world yet!)
+(My first question was, “What’s a podcast?!”)
 We listened to a few selected episodes and were quickly hooked.